HTTP steps

 body.path("$[2].name")

-If the endpoint returns a collection, assert response body has several options (ordered, ignoring and using data table)
+If the endpoint returns a collection, the response body assertion has several options (ordered, ignoring, and using data tables)

 body.asArray.inOrder.ignoringEach("city", "hasSuperpowers", "publisher").is(